johnrsibert/JonzPandemic/index.md

 decreases in the number of cases per capita,
 [for example](https://johnrsibert.github.io/JonzPandemic/#new-york-city-prevalence).

-After more than two years of watching people die, of being separated from family, of not getting out much, and of breathing through masks, it seems reasonable to ask if it was all worth it.
+After more almost three years of watching people die, of being separated from family, of not getting out much, and of breathing through masks, it seems reasonable to ask if it was all worth it.